+Refugee 613 works in close collaboration with its Sponsorship Advisory Group which includes SPOs and SAHs among others.
 Their work involves supporting sponsors by providing information and referrals, one-on-one coaching and training on the process, the experience and the resources available for private sponsors.
-As a forum for many different stakeholders to share information and work together, they are an example of how a multi-stakeholder approach can lead to stronger collaborations to assist PSR in a holistic way.
+As a forum for many different stakeholders to share information and work together, they are an example of how a multi-stakeholder approach can lead to stronger collaborations to assist sponsored refugees holistically.